IvanDerlich/tic-tac-toe-ruby/README.md

 # Tictactoe

-This is a Tic Tac Toe Game
+This is a Tic Tac Toe game that you can play in a Unix terminal.

 https://en.wikipedia.org/wiki/Tic-tac-toe